 Reviewers:

 I.V.
-Baiko, chief nurse of the Kaluga Regional Hospital;
+Bayko, chief nurse of the Kaluga Regional Hospital;

 L.G.
-Polkovnikova, deputy director for NMR, teacher of therapy at KBMK of the highest category;
+Polkovnikova, deputy director for medical treatment, teacher of therapy at KBMK of the highest category;

 M.D.
-Kubacheva, methodologist, teacher of infectious diseases of the KBMK of the highest category.
+Kubacheva, methodologist, teacher of infectious diseases at KBMK of the highest category.

 E.V.
 Barkhatova

-Collection of manipulations in ergonomics.
-Guidelines for independent preparation of students for practical classes.
+Collection of manipulations on ergonomics.
+Methodical recommendations for independent preparation of students for practical classes.
 2005.
 40 p.

 Annotation.

-The collection of manipulations is intended for work in practical classes, for self-training of students of medical schools and colleges in the subject "Fundamentals of ergonomics and safe movement of the patient."
-Recommended for practicing nurses.
-Methods and drawings explaining them are presented for each type of patient movement.
+The collection of manipulations is intended for work in practical classes, for self-training of students of medical schools and colleges in the subject “Fundamentals of ergonomics and safe movement of the patient.”
+Recommended for nurse practitioners.
+Techniques and pictures explaining them are presented for each type of patient movement.

 Introduction.
-Techniques for holding, lifting, moving the patient by one, two or more persons.
+Methods of holding, lifting, moving a patient by one, two or more persons.

 Lifting the patient.